Quansight/pearu-sandbox/latex_in_markdown/README.md

 # Using LaTeX in Github Flavored Markdown documents

-For writting technical documents in GitHub Flavored MarkDown (GFM) documents that involve mathematics, inserting LaTeX formulas is a highly desired prerequisite.
-This project provides the following
+For writting technical documents in GitHub Flavored MarkDown (GFM) documents that involve mathematics, using LaTeX formulas is a highly desired feature.
+This project provides the following solution:
-solution:

-- Download [watch_latex_md.py](watch_latex_md.py) script and install
-  watchdog, and optionally, pandoc and latex.
+- Download [watch_latex_md.py](watch_latex_md.py) script and make sure you have pdflatex, watchdog, and optionally pandoc installed.

 - Run:
   ```